Still using the Newman-Goldfarb Protocols®?

 • Step 1: Estrogen is increased, sometimes gradually.
 Progesterone is added.

-• Steps 2 and 3: Estrogen is discontinued or decreased to simulate menopause levels.
+• Steps 2 and 3: Estrogen is discontinued or decreased to simulate menopausal levels.
 Although generally discontinued in case studies found in research, my clinical experience indicates maintaining progesterone may be helpful throughout lactation.1,2,3.4.5,6,7,8,9,10,11

-Some parents find a low or no estrogen dose difficult to...
+Some parents find a low or no estrogen dose difficult to manage...

 Continue Reading...